Phonics in FS and KS1

 Writing is taught and practiced through discreet units of work teaching the relevant

 skills needed for each year group.
 The children are then able to show and develop

 Writing topics for each class are available on each classes Long Term Plan on the curriculum page.

-Writing is continually assessed against a set of criteria based on an Oxford University Press scheme.
-Years 2 and 6 are assessed against the Interim Key Stage Statements which are then published at the end of the year.
+Writing is continually assessed against a set of criteria from Target Tracker, which is our school assessment system.
+Years 2 and 6 are assessed against the Key Stage Statements which are then published at the end of the year.